-Study of methyl group rotations and primary relaxation in poly(vinyl methyl ether) An experimental investigation using High Flux Backscattering Spectrometer at NCNR Summer School on the Fundamentals of Neutron Scattering NIST Center for Neutron Scattering June 22-26, 2009 HFBS Team Madhusudan Tyagi and Timothy Jenkins Abstract In this experiment, we will use elastic and quasi-elastic neutron scattering to examine the methyl group rotations and primary relaxation in poly(vinyl methyl ether).
-The goal of this hands-on measurement is to gain an understanding and appreciation of backscattering spectroscopy, get practical experience in obtaining the elastic and quasi-elastic data, reduce, analyze and interpret a set of these data.
+Study of methyl group rotations and primary relaxation in poly(vinyl methyl ether) An experimental investigation using High Flux Backscattering Spectrometer at NCNR Methods and Applications of High Resolution Neutron Spectroscopy and Small Angle Neutron Scattering NIST Center for Neutron Research June 12-16, 2011 HFBS Team Madhusudan Tyagi and Timothy Jenkins Abstract In this experiment, we will use elastic and quasi-elastic neutron scattering to examine the methyl group rotations and primary relaxation in poly(vinyl methyl ether).
+The goal of this hands-on measurement is to gain an understanding and appreciation of backscattering spectroscopy, get experience in obtaining the elastic and quasi-elastic data, reduce, analyze and interpret a set of these data.
 I. Introduction Polymers are materials including plastics, rubbers, fibers, coatings and adhesives.
 The word polymer is derived from the Greek polys, which means 'many', and meros, which means 'part', in other words, a polymer is something that consists of many parts.
 A polymer in real life is a chemical substance composed of an enormous number of extremely large, usually chain-shaped molecules.
 These chain molecules (or chains) are in turn composed of 'many parts', in fact thousands of repeating units that form the links of the chains.
 A polymer is produced in a process called polymerization.
 In polymerization, small simple molecules called monomers (from the Greek mono, 'one' + meros, 'part') bond together to form the chain molecules of polymers.
 The repeating units (the links) of the polymer chains are chemically similar but not identical to the original monomer molecules.
 Polymers have a great technological significance because of their mechanical properties.
 They are utilized in the semi-crystalline form, as amorphous glasses and as rubbery elastomers.
 The diverse and, at times, unusual properties of polymers make them an object of high practical interest subject to continuously increasing research attention.
-If you look around, you will find that almost everything you see has some polymer in it!
+If you look around, you will find that almost everything vou see has some polymer in it!